opensheetmusicdisplay/opensheetmusicdisplay/README.md

 ## Extended Transpose Calculator with OpenSheetMusicDisplay
 Welcome to the Extended Transpose Calculator based on OpenSheetMusicDisplay!

-### WARNING
+### ⚠️ WARNING

+This API is unstable - use at your own risk.

 The ExtendendTransposeCalculator project is in alpha and is undergoing continuous review.
 Function names and strategies for interfacing with OSMD may change suddenly and without notice.
-If you're interested in a stable product, I invite you to use the original version of OpenSheetMusicDisplay, available at the link:
+If you're interested in a stable product, I **highly** recommend you to use the original version of OpenSheetMusicDisplay, available at the link:
 [https://github.com/opensheetmusicdisplay/opensheetmusicdisplay](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay)